-The y-intercept is 25 (a = 25).
-At the start of a visit, Ethan charges a one-time fee of \$25 (this is when x = 0).
-The slope is 20 (b = 20).
+The y-intercept is 25 (a=25).
+At the start of a visit, Ethan charges a one-time fee of \$25 (this is when x=0).
+The slope is 20 (b=20).
 For each visit, Ethan earns \$20 for each hour he works.

 The most basic type of association is a linear association.
 This type of relationship can be defined algebraically by the equations used, numerically with actual or predicted data values, or graphically from a plotted curve.
 (Lines are classified as straight curves.)
-Algebraically, a linear equation typically takes the form y = mx + b, where m and b are constants, x is the independent variable, y is the dependent variable.
-In a statistical context, a linear equation is written in the form y = a + bx, where a and b are the constants.
+Algebraically, a linear equation typically takes the form y=mx+b, where m and b are constants, x is the independent variable, y is the dependent variable.
+In a statistical context, a linear equation is written in the form y=a+bx, where a and b are the constants.
 This form is used to help readers distinguish the statistical context from the algebraic context.
-In the equation y = a + bx, the constant b that multiplies the x variable (b is called a coefficient) is called the slope.
-The constant a is called the y-intercept.
+In the equation y=a+bx, the constant a is called the a-constant ay = a + bx where a is the y-intercept and b is the slope.
+The variable x is the independent variable and y is the dependent variable.